Aphids on Miniature Roses

 Prevention

-- Inspect new growth and buds regularly, since this is where aphids establish first
+- Inspect new growth and buds every few days during active growth, since aphids establish there first and are easiest to catch before the colony expands

-- Avoid excessive nitrogen fertilization, which produces aphid-attractive soft growth
+- Avoid excessive nitrogen fertilization, which produces the soft, aphid-attractive growth this plant is already prone to overproduce

-- Quarantine any plant that has spent time outdoors before placing it near other houseplants
+- Quarantine any miniature rose that has spent time outdoors, at a nursery, or near other infested plants before placing it near the rest of a collection

 Quick Summary